January 16, 2016

 Arrowmen gather for a night of celebration at the annual Colonneh Lodge OA banquet each January.
 Together, Arrowmen share appreciation for the outgoing officers, recognize the Chapter of the Year, bestow awards on outstanding Arrowmen and celebrate the past year’s accomplishments.

-The following awards are presented at the banquet and applications are due December 31, 2015:
+The following awards are presented at the banquet.
+Applications are due December 31, 2015:

 Arrowman Achievement Award